-Basics of Interest Rates: Difference Between LIBOR & SOFR Rates
+Basics of Interest Rates: Analyzing LIBOR vs SOFR Rates

 Today, we’re going to talk a little bit about interest rates and what’s going on and what’s happening and what some of these words and terms mean and what they’re going to mean to you.
 It’s going to be pretty elementary.